VikingWarlock/Bluetooth-Tester/bluetooth-test-case-design-protocol.md

 #### TEST TYPE

-I think there are 2 types of test is need in a Product Test: `RECORD` and `DATA CHECK`
+I think there are 2 types of test is need in a Product Test: `RECORD` , `DATA CHECK` and `OPERATION`

 RECORD: collect data and send it to server for record.